 The picture below looks like a pot of spaghetti sauce, but it is filled with delicious items, principally our Roma Meatballs and slices of pan-fried eggplant.
 They are a great combination.

-May we follow the wisdom of our friend in the rafters.
+May blooms of orchids inspire us to follow wisdom imparted by our friend in the rafters.